MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 - Download activities - filters all your activities to display only those activities that were download activities, including download user list as a .csv vile, downloading of shared content and downloading a folder.

-- Failed log in - filters all your activities to display only failed log ons and failed sign in via SSO
+- Failed log in - filters all your activities to display only failed log-ons and failed sign in via SSO

 - File and folder activities - filters all your activities to display only those activities that involved files and folders.
 The filter includes upload, download, and accessing folders, along with creating, deleting, uploading, downloading, quarantining, and accessing files, and transferring content.